wslhub/WSL-DistroManager/README.md

 * Install official linux distros directly with -or- without using Microsoft Store.
 * Run your linux distro easily with GUI based interface.
+  * The list of Linux distributions is now updated in real time via the WMI query tracker.
+Works well with multiple windows.
 * Open/mount your linux distro directly without running each distro instance.
 * Import your own system tarball archive to Windows Subsystem for Linux.
 * Export/Backup your existing distro to tarball archive file.